Ovingham, South Australia

 Ovingham is an inner northern suburb of Adelaide, South Australia.
 It is located in the cities of Charles Sturt and Prospect.

 Geography

 The suburb is located between Park Terrace and the Gawler railway line.
 It is bisected by Torrens Road.

 History

-Ovingham was established in 1875 by William Whinham.
-The portion of Ovingham in the City of Charles Sturt (the triangle bounded by the railway line, Torrens Road and Park Terrace) was previously considered to be part of Bowden, known as Bowden-on-the-Hill.
+Ovingham was established in 1875 by William Whinham, by subdividing Block No. 2081, which had been originally purchased by George Strickland Kingston.
+Ovingham originally comprised only the part of the current suburb to the north of Torrens Road.
+The portion of modern Ovingham in the City of Charles Sturt (the triangle bounded by the railway line, Torrens Road and Park Terrace) was previously considered to be part of Bowden, known as Bowden-on-the-Hill.
 A proposal to rename it to Hillside in 1929 was favorably received locally, but rejected by the government.

 Ovingham Post Office opened on 1 November 1879 but was renamed Bowden in 1970.

 Demographics

-The 2016 census counted 683 people in Ovingham.
-Slightly over half of them were male (50.1%) and two thirds were born in Australia.
+The 2021 census counted 766 people in Ovingham.

 Government

 Local government

 Part of Ovingham lies in Hindmarsh Ward in the City of Charles Sturt local government area, being represented in that council by Paul Alexandrides and Craig Auricht.
 The remainder of the suburb lies in the City of Prospect.